openmindculture/ingo-steinke.de/README.md

 My [changelog](./CHANGELOG.md) contains details about features and fixes.

-This is a screenshot after the relaunch in 2021:
+This is a screenshot updated in 2025:

 ![screenshot](_screenshots/screenshot-ingo-steinke-de.jpg)